IRTF-HRPC/drafts/draft-terminology.md

 Master-slave is an offensive and exclusionary metaphor that will and should never become fully detached from history.
 Aside from being unprofessional and exclusionary it stifled the participation of students whom Eglash interviewed for his research.
 He asks: "If the master-slave metaphor affected these tough-minded engineers who had the gumption to make it through a technical career back in the days when they may have been the only black persons in their classes, what impact might it have on black students who are debating whether or not to enter science and technology careers at all?" {{Eglash}}

-Aside from the arguably most important reason outlined above, these terms are becoming less used and therefore increasingly less compatible as more communities move away from its use (eg {{NIST}}, {{Python}}, {{Drupal}}, {{Github}} and {{Django}}.
+Aside from the arguably most important reason outlined above, these terms are becoming less used and therefore increasingly less compatible as more communities move away from their use (e.g. {{NIST}}, {{Python}}, {{Drupal}}, {{Github}} and {{Django}} ).
 The usage of 'master' and 'slave' in hardware and software has been halted by the Los Angeles County Office of Affirmative Action, the Django community, the Python community and several other programming languages.
 This was done because the language is offensive and hurts people in the community {{Django2}}.
-Root operator Internet Systems Consortium stopped using the terms because they were asked to {{ISC}}.
+Root operator The Internet Systems Consortium recognised that the terms 'master' and 'slave' are very value-laden and responded to multiple requests from users by offering an inoffensive alternative {{ISC}}.

-In addition to being inappropriate and arcane, the master-slave metaphor is both technically and historically inaccurate.
+In addition to being inappropriate, the master-slave metaphor is both technically and historically inaccurate.
 For instance, in DNS the 'slave' is able to refuse zone transfers on the ground that it is malformed.
 The metaphor is incorrect historically given the most recent centuries during which "the role of the master was to abdicate and the role of the slave was to revolt" {{McClelland}}.
 Yet in another sense slavery is also not 'just an historic term', whereas freedom from slavery is a human-rights issue {{UDHR}}, it continues to exist in the present {{Wikipedia}}.
 Furthermore, this term set wasn't revived until recently, after WWII, and after many of the technologies that adopted it were already in use with different terminology {{Eglash}}.

-Ultimately master-slave is a poor choice since it is 1) being used less frequently already 2) in a variety of applications 3) to correct perceived exclusionary effects 4) at the request of concerned members of the technical community.
+Ultimately master-slave is a poor choice since:

+ 1. it is being used less frequently already in a variety of applications,
+ 2. it has perceived exclusionary effects,
+ 3. oncerned members of the technical community have requested that its use be ceased.

+Eglash's research calls into question the accuracy of the master-slave metaphor.
 To find alternatives to master-slave, one can look to myriad existing implementations.
-There are also many other relationships that can be used as metaphors, Eglash's research calls into question the accuracy of the master-slave metaphor.
+There are also many other relationships that can be used as metaphors.
 An alternative should be chosen based on the pairing that is most clear in context:

  * Primary-secondary based on authority.
 See for example {{RFC8499}}.
  * Primary-replica based originality.